 Please Don't Shoot the Messenger

-I sincerely understand and accept that some colleagues will not pick up what I am putting down.
-My way is not the end all be all.
-It is my (key word my) fee structure model and heart centered way of doing business for over 30 years.
-I honor and value that you are working hard in your corner of the world.
-And, I appreciate that you will have your own thoughts, feelings, and perspectives on money management, business practices, and fee setting.
+While my business fee structure is not the end all be all, now in my 50s it is my (key word my) model that I have refined over 30 years that has worked beautifully for me.
+I honor and value that you are working hard in your corner of the world, and appreciate that you have your own perspectives on money management, business practices, and fee setting.

-If you have read my other blogs or worked with me as a coach, you know I am a generous and kind straight shooter, so here is the real deal-io: If you choose to move forward in reading this blog, I hope that you will not personalize anything that I am sharing.
-But, if you do, please understand that I will not take responsibility on how my sharing about my business philosophy regarding fees impacts your delicate sensitivities.
-We have all gone through healing work around financial fears and inadequacies, no one is exempt.
-However, like it or not, I am going to weigh in on this topic respectfully, compassionately, and without assumption or apology.
+If you have read my other blogs or worked with me as a coach, you know I am a generous and kind straight shooter, so here is the real deal-i-o: If you choose to move forward in reading this blog I hope that you will not personalize anything that I am sharing.
+If you find the following information challenging, then I hope you will lean in and explore that a bit.
+As business people, many of us have faced financial fears and inadequacies in our entreprenurial journey - no one is exempt.

-My sincerest hope is that by offering a different perspective, and inviting other clinicians to share their own perspectives, we can begin to change the discourse on how we "should" be discussing money, fees, and so forth in the clinical community.
-If you feel triggered in reading through this, I hope you will hold this gentle reminder close to your heart, and do what you need to do to take care of yourself.
+My sincerest hope is that by offering information that has worked well for me, and inviting other clinicians to share their own perspectives, we can begin to change the discourse on how we "should" be discussing money, fees, and so forth in the clinical community.

 If anyone is still reading along, let's move forward and take a closer look...